Dollars from Heaven

 The play can also end if one player has a hand consisting entirely of sevens, but at least one team has not completed its sevens canasta.
 If possible, you must play to avoid this situation: you are not allowed to meld all your other cards, leaving yourself only with sevens; you must keep at least one legal discard.
 However, if you discarded your last non-seven on your previous turn, and you then draw two more sevens from the stock pile, you have no way to discard.
 In this situation you may meld all but one of your sevens (if legal) and then because you have no discard the play ends.
 Both teams score in the usual way and no one gets the 100-point bonus for going out.

-When either team reaches 20,000 points or more at the end of a hand, the team with more points wins.
+After four deals have been played, the team with the higher number of points wins.
 In case of equality, another hand is played.